CBSDLab/Bass-diffusion/README.md

 ![image](https://github.com/user-attachments/assets/a9cea467-e133-41e7-9887-484a9e98f695)

-Figure 2 shows the plots from simulating the model from 0 to 24 months using the equations above with a $DT=1/64$.
+Figure 2 shows the plots from simulating the model from 0 to 24 months using the equations above with a $DT=1/64$ months.
+Figure 3 shows the calculated proportion as proportion of users over time.

 **Figure 2.** Innovation and immitation over time

 ![image](https://github.com/user-attachments/assets/f03e5734-8156-480b-9d79-196ccb371f13)

-Figure 3.
-Installed user base, $F(t)$, as proportion of potential users
+**Figure 3.** Installed user base, $F(t)$, as proportion of potential users

 # References